 355 Main St, Dunedin

-Back in the Day Book Store features new books including many current best sellers and collectible, rare, out of print, fine bindings and more.
-They buy books in the store by appointment and prefer that you call or e-mail them first to make sure that we might be able to use the books you are considering bringing in.
+Back in the Day Book Store features new books, including many current bestsellers, collectible, rare, out-of-print titles, fine bindings, and more.
+They buy books in the store by appointment and prefer that you call or email them first to ensure they can accommodate the books you’re considering bringing in.
 They even make house calls for larger collections.

 Book + Bottle